writethedocs/www/docs/tools/sphinx.rst

 * **Directives**

 .. note:: You can live-preview RST on the web: http://rst.ninjs.org/
+          .
+Note that it won't understand Sphinx-specific markup though.

 Feel free to play around with RST a bit to make sure that you understand how it works.